databricks/sbt-spark-package/README.md

-sbt-spark-packages
+sbt-spark-package
 ==================

 *Sbt Plugin for Spark Packages*

-sbt-spark-packages is a plugin that aims to make the development process of Spark Packages and the use of Spark Packages in your applications much simpler.
+sbt-spark-package is a plugin that aims to make the development process of Spark Packages and the use of Spark Packages in your applications much simpler.

 Requirements